Sydney

 The year ahead

 We anticipate that the market will start to pick up again.
-While Managed Service Providers and Consultancies slowed down in terms of hiring in 2023, we have seen increased activity this year.
-In this sector in 2023-24, we saw a reduction in headcount of 7.5%, with the net effect being more pressure on consultancies to utilise their permanent staff they have on the bench.
-The financial services sector also had 18 months of consolidation, cost cutting, and projects being put on hold.
-The initial signs are that hiring growth will return in the later part of this year, with a number of large projects kicking off.
+While Managed Service Providers and Consultancies have slowed down in terms of hiring, we have seen increased activity in recent month.
+In this sector in 2023-24, we saw a reduction in headcount of 12.5%, with the net effect being more pressure on consultancies to utilise their permanent staff they have on the bench.

 In terms of working arrangements, from the job seeker’s perspective, there is higher demand for more working from home options and general flexibility – but although this is the case, we are finding that the majority of companies are enforcing a return to the office (3-5 days per week).
 In a tougher market this may work, but Australia still has a skills shortage, so when the market lifts we suspect employers that offer less flexibility will suffer.
 Fully remote work only seems to be available to candidates who are willing to take pay cuts to work from home entirely.